 Please note that Day 1 is an arrival day and no activities have been planned for that day other than your welcome meeting in the evening, so you can arrive at any time.

 A PWB representative will organize a short meeting soon after arrival, during which you will meet other tour participants and receive information about general and specific aspects of the trip.
 A welcome note will be left for you in the hotel so you have all the necessary information regarding the meeting time.
 If you arrive late, s/he will leave you a message detailing what time and where you should meet the next morning.

-Should you need to contact us during a situation of dire need, it is best to first call either the Local Representative (if one is listed below) or our Local Office.
+Should you need to contact us during a situation of dire need, it is best to first call either the Local Representative or our Local Office (provided in your trip dossier).
 If for any reason you do not receive an immediate answer, please leave a detailed message and contact information, so they may return your call and assist you as soon as possible.